How to Get a Credit Card with No Credit

 After a year of using this card and going from no credit to credit history, you can be eligible to upgrade to a standard card.

 This is a good secured credit card alternative to Discover’s card.
-The Capital One Secured MasterCard only requires a $49 cash deposit, so it’s more affordable.
+The Secured Mastercard from Capital One only requires a $49 cash deposit, so it’s more affordable.

 You can also track your progress as you use this card since you get free access to your credit score.